Oluwasegun-AA/Fast-Food-Fast/README.md

 ## Features

-1. Users can create an account and log in
+1. Users can create an account and log in,
+2. A user can add food to cart,
-2. A user should be able to order for food
+3. A user can order for food,
+4. A user can see a history of ordered food,
+5. A user can write a review/ query
-3. The admin should be able to add, edit or delete the fast-food items
+6. The admin can add, edit or delete the fast-food items,
-4. The admin should be able to see a list of fast-food items
+7. The admin can see a list of fast-food items,
-5. The admin user should be able to do the following:
-   - See a list of orders
+8. The admin can See a list of orders,
-   - Accept and decline orders
+9. The admin can accept and decline orders
-   - Mark orders as completed
+10. The admin can mark orders as completed
-6. A user should be able to see a history of ordered food

 ## Demo
 ![fast](https://user-images.githubusercontent.com/25525765/45334718-e903b180-b573-11e8-8ecf-746704c24585.gif)